-3.2 MONITORING GROUND WATER WELLS
+3.2 MONITORING AND OPERATION OF GROUNDWATER WELLS

-A. Measure water levels observed in each existing observation well at least weekly whenever any event, including but not limited to flood, storms, changes in water surface elevation of nearby water bodies, may have caused a change in the groundwater elevation and provide to the Contract Administrator.
+- A. Measure water levels observed in each existing observation well two times daily between March 1, 2016 and July 1, 2016 and weekly whenever any event, including but not limited to flood, storms, changes in water surface elevation of nearby water bodies, may have caused a change in the groundwater elevation and provide to the Contract Administrator. - B. Depressurization wells have been installed under Bid Op.333-2014 to control groundwater levels between the elevations of 224.5 and 226.0.
+As defined in these documents, the Contractor shall monitor the groundwater levels and operate the depressurization wells as necessary to maintain the specified groundwater elevations and as directed by the Contract Administrator.